DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 overlaps ``hash.fdir.lo``.
 Since `Action: MARK`_ sets the ``hash.fdir.hi``
 field only, both can be requested simultaneously.

+Also, regarding packet encapsulation ``level``:

+- ``0`` requests the default behavior.
+Depending on the packet type, it can mean outermost, innermost, anything in between or even no RSS.

+  It basically stands for the innermost encapsulation level RSS can be performed on according to PMD and device capabilities.

+- ``1`` requests RSS to be performed on the outermost packet encapsulation level.

+- ``2`` and subsequent values request RSS to be performed on the specified inner packet encapsulation level, from outermost to innermost (lower to higher values).

+Values other than ``0`` are not necessarily supported.

+Requesting a specific RSS level on unrecognized traffic results in undefined behavior.
+For predictable results, it is recommended to make the flow rule pattern match packet headers up to the requested encapsulation level so that only matching traffic goes through.

 .. _table_rte_flow_action_rss:

 .. table:: RSS